Gwayaboy/DatabaseTesting/README.md

                     EXEC tSQLt.Fail 'Not implemented yet'
                 END;
             ```

+        - You will in  either case have procedure squeletton as above
+        - _Please note our test name include the name of database object under test._

+        - _Each test name starts with test as a tSQLt naming convention for discovering new tests_

         b) Let's alter our test and add our assertion to check  RptContactTypes objects exists with

         ```TSQL